IamKn17/2A/README.md

 Replies: Managed as a singly linked list, attached to each comment.

-View History: A singly linked list is used to track the post viewing history, enabling the current_post functionality.
+History: A singly linked list is used to track the post viewing history, enabling the current_post functionality.

 Features & Commands